RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 *Problem:* The system doesn't reliably know whether a chat is live or offline.
 As a result, chatters don't reliably know what's expected of them.
 To help set expectations, the proposed solution is:

 **Proposal** A chat is live if both chatters' status is Online or Busy and either the chat is new (no messages at all) or both chatters have sent messages in the last 8 minutes.
-The chat's current mode (live or offline) is clearly dispplayed to the chatters.
+The chat's current mode (live or offline) is clearly displayed to the chatters.

 ![Screenshot](/assets/ghosts/filler.png)
 Top of live chat showing the mode